The Velvet Underground & Nico: Reappraisal

-In 1997, The Velvet Underground & Nico was named the 22nd greatest album of all time in a "Music of the Millennium" poll conducted in the United Kingdom by HMV Group, Channel 4, The Guardian and Classic FM.
+In 1997, The Velvet Underground & Nico was named the 22nd greatest album of all time in a "Music of the Millennium" poll conducted in the United Kingdom by HMV, Channel 4, The Guardian and Classic FM.
 In 2006, Q magazine readers voted it into 42nd place in the "2006 Q Magazine Readers' 100 Greatest Albums Ever" poll, while The Observer placed it at number 1 in a list of "50 Albums That Changed Music" in July of that year.
 Also in 2006, the album was chosen by Time magazine as one of the 100 best albums of all time.
-In 2017, Pitchfork placed the album at number 1 on its list of "The 200 Best Albums of the 1960s".
+In 2017, Pitchfork placed the album at the top of its list of "The 200 Best Albums of the 1960s".
+Staff writer Philip Sherburne wrote: "Today, it's easy to see The Velvet Underground & Nico as a solipsistic record, given all the social and political problems of the era that it ignores; the Velvets weren't so much turning on and dropping out as digging in and shooting up.
+If the contemporary underground begins here then so too, perhaps, does its occasionally blinkered perspective.
+Art for art's sake can be a hell of a drug.
+But for all of their danger and debasement, there was also something cozy about the Velvet Underground. [...]
+Far from 'closing in on death', the Velvet Underground were zeroing in on the sound of the future."
 It was voted number 13 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
+In 2025, Apple named it one of the 100 best albums.

+In 2006, The Velvet Underground & Nico was inducted into the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
+In 2008, it was inducted into the Grammy Hall of Fame, honoring recordings of "lasting qualitative or historical significance".